 2. Your environment makes a difference.
 Learn how to make your environment reflect your body and heart, and support your rest.
 But things aren’t always in our control, are they?
 You can shift how you relate to an imperfect environment.
 Create space for you to move into deep rest and be present with where you are.

 3. It’s kinda hard to listen to your body – heck, even remember you have a body – when you’re caught up in errands, work, screens, or your mind.
 We create paths to settle into your body and learn from its wisdom, to support rest and your whole self.

 4. A non-stop chattering mind – from serious issues to trivial concerns – can drive you to the edge, especially at night.
 But listen, your mind is not the boss of you!
 In this pathway, you learn how to change the relationship to the mind, so it has less power to keep you awake and tense (at night), and gets you more in your body and inner knowing during the day.

 5. If you’re stressed out that even a simple hangnail brings up anxiety or anger – well, it’s hard to see life clearly.
 And at night, there’s little to distract from feeling overwhelmed.
 You can get rest and be more present in life, even in difficult emotional times by getting space around them to move into awareness and rest.

 6. It’s a lonely and isolating road when it’s you against the world.
 And even more so when you’re awake while the rest of the world is asleep.
 Connecting to something bigger – be it family, community, nature, spirituality, whatever resonates with you – gives you resources to live your life and space to let go into rest.

-7. It’s so easy to lose your connection with yourself in our culture that focuses on consumption, separation from others and the earth, and constant interruption and stimulation.
-When you’re out of alignment with your life, exhaustion and insomnia are frequent companions.
-Let’s explore your values and goals, and create a pathway to experience them in your daily life.
+7. In our culture that focuses on consumption, separation from others and the earth, and constant interruption and stimulation — it’s so easy to lose your connection with yourself.
+When you’re out of alignment with your life, stress and insomnia are frequent companions.
+As we explore your values and goals, we create a pathway to experience your purpose in your daily life.